shnoh171/shnoh171.github.io/_posts/2018-12-02-atcoder-beginner-contest-115.md

 I solved two out of the four problems.
 Almost solved the third problem too, could not finish it.

-I finished rest problems and the results are as follows.

 ### A. 753

 Problem: <https://abc114.contest.atcoder.jp/tasks/abc114_a>